HackYourFuture/fundamentals/fundamentals/operators.md

 ## Comparison operators

->Note the two different uses of the equals sign:
+>Note the two different uses of the equals sign:<br>
-A single equals sign (=) is used to assign a value to a variable.
+>A single equals sign (=) is used to assign a value to a variable.
 A triple equals sign (===) is used to compare two values (see Equality Operators).

 ### Equality operators